Gatan Imaging Filter (GIF)

 Spectrum offset (TEM high tension) – The spectrum offset function increases the TEM high tension by an amount equal to the average energy loss you wish to have in an EFTEM image.
 Primary electrons that now have higher energy will lose energy in the sample and pass through the slit at the original ZLP energy.
 This is the recommended offset method for all EFTEM imaging applications.

-Energy shift (prism current) – The energy shift function varies the strength of the prism magnetic field when you change the current in the drive coil.
+Note: This feature is not available on dedicated spectrometers.Energy shift (prism current) – The energy shift function varies the strength of the prism magnetic field when you change the current in the drive coil.
 This method is recommended when a large energy offset is required (up to 10 keV) and for monochromated systems operating at low (<80 kV) voltage.
-However, a disadvantage is that you may observe the small hysteresis in energy offset when the current varies over a large range.
-Therefore do not use this method for precision edge onset measurements.
+However, a disadvantage is that you may observe a small hysteresis in energy offset when the current varies over a large range.
+Therefore, this method should not be used for precision edge onset measurements.

-The prism current is also used when you adjust the energy zero of the spectrum or center the ZLP in the energy selecting slit.
+The prism current is also used when you adjust the energy zero of the spectrum or center the ZLP in the energy-selecting slit.

-Drift tube voltage – This function applies a precise voltage to the drift tube that temporarily accelerates the beam as it passes through the prism, and thereby results in a net downward deflection of the dispersed beam.
+Drift tube voltage – This function applies a precise voltage to the drift tube that temporarily accelerates the beam as it passes through the prism, resulting in a net downward deflection of the dispersed beam.
 This method is recommended for spectroscopy (EELS) since it is more important to keep the illumination conditions (e.g., probe focus) constant in this case, especially when you work in scanning transmission electron microscope (STEM) mode.
 This method is suggested when you measure chemical shifts in the spectrum because the offset does not suffer from lens hysteresis.
-However, the drift tube voltage has a limited range (1 or 2 kV depending on the hardware options) and introduces a small defocus of the EELS spectrum at low operating voltages.
+However, the drift tube voltage has a limited range (1 or 2 kV, depending on the hardware options) and introduces a small defocus of the EELS spectrum at low operating voltages.

 Multipole projection optics